JanAndrosiuk/CNN-in-NumPy/README.md

 ## Sample run results

-> *Model was initially run on 625 training sample (500 for actual training, and 125 for validation) on 10 epochs.
+> *Model was initially run on 625 training sample (500 for actual training, and 125 for validation) on 10 epochs.*
-Plots below show the history of loss and accuracy for this approach*
+*Plots below show the history of loss and accuracy for this approach.*
+*The model clearly overfits due to the small sample size, but it can be seen that loss is minimized between epochs.*

 ![](visualizations/history_Mar-06-2022_1629.png)